+DBXX Notification of Commissioning status is to be sent when a defect or omission exits that has prevented completion of Commissioning prior to the change of HHMOA.
+The New HHMOA must resolve the defect or omission as soon as possible following receipt of DBXXX.

-The HHMOA for the MS must be Qualified in both CVA and SVA.
-The HHMOA for the MS must be Qualified in both CVA and SVA.
+[Houskeeping] The HHMOA for the MS must be Qualified in both CVA and SVA.
 In this case, the appointment shall be rejected at this time if the HHMOA is not Qualified in both SVA and CVA and the Supplier must appoint an appropriately Qualified HHMOA.

 The HHMOA shall request MTD using the SVA MSID.
 The CVA MOA should match this with the CVA MSID using the details submitted on form BSCP68/4.2.